FabricMC/fabric-docs/develop/loader/mod-resolution.md

 ### Mods Folder {#mods-folder}

-By default, Loader will look for mods in the `mods` folder located in the `minecraft` folder.
+By default, Loader will look for mods in the `mods` folder located in the `.minecraft` folder.
 This search is not recursive, so it will not look in subfolders.

 This folder can be changed by setting the `fabric.modFolder` system property.